 A company may contact you out of the blue, but you have to be especially cautious when you receive unsolicited phone calls from timeshare exit companies.
 Under new EU regulations, it is now illegal to cold-call people unless they have specifically agreed to being contacted.
 Any legitimate company would not willingly break the law in this way and risk the financial penalties in doing so.
 How did they obtain your information without you giving to them?
 It was probably sold to them in an illegal manner, they will know all about your previous investments and your personal details, this gives them credibility when trying to sell their fraudulent services.

 They make claims that sound too good to be true, unfortunately, they are.
 Anyone who claims to be able to re-sell your timeshare within a specified time period, or who has buyer lined up, is probably lying.
-The timeshare re-sale market is completely saturated and even if you do manage to make a sale, it will be nowhere near the price you originally paid for it.
+The timeshare re-sale market is completely Soaked and even if you do manage to make a sale, it will be nowhere near the price you originally paid for it.

 They request upfront fees, they will ask for fees to be paid via a credit card, bank transfer or cheque.
 These fees are requested to cover registration fees, taxes or closing costs.
 Fraudsters may initially ask for a small fee but rely on the victims seeing this as a nominal amount worth paying if it facilitates the sale of the timeshare.
 Once paid, various excuses are made by the fraudsters to explain why the timeshare has not been sold yet.
 Subsequently, further larger amounts are then requested by the fraudsters.
 Needless to say, no sales ever materialise and no money is ever refunded.